sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 **Scientific Coding Languages - Python and R**

 The tutorials in this workshop will use Python, but we will make an effort to discuss alternative approaches in R. Python and R appear to be the most common scientific programming languages used across ARS.
-We choose to focus on Python simply due to instructor expertise.
-However, many of these examples could also be run in other programming languages such as Julia, Go, IDL/ENVI, etc...
+We choose to focus on Python simply due to instructor expertise/background.
+However, many of these examples could also be run in other programming languages such as R, Julia, Go, IDL/ENVI, etc...

 **Containers and Environments**